avipars/CS-Resources/math/calculus/README.md

 ### Quick Notes:

+These tend to differ based on course, textbook, or teacher... it is useful to know how other people refer to the same theorems especially if you use external resources to help you learn:

-Mean Value Theorem is also known as Lagrange's Theorem
+* Mean Value Theorem is also known as Lagrange's Theorem

-Sandwich Theorem is sometimes referred to as the Squeeze Theorem
+* Sandwich Theorem is sometimes referred to as the Squeeze Theorem

+* Weierstrass's Theorem is also known as the Extreme Value Theorem

 Types of Discontinuities (makes a function not continuous):